JakubGrzywala-TomTom/Incident_ranking_function/README.md

 ## 1. Setup ##

 ### 1.1.
+Script needs: ###
+* Python in at least 3.8 version (script written in [3.9.2](https://www.python.org/downloads/release/python-392/))
+* `git clone https://github.com/JakubGrzywala-TomTom/Incident_ranking_function`
+* `cd Incident_ranking_function`
+* pandas and geopy external libraries installed (both in requirements.txt) by `pip install -r requirements.txt`
+* **modification in xml standard library** (commenting out/removing two first lines in register_namespace function (line 1006 and 1007) in xml.etree.ElementTree) for ability to register xml namespaces called "ns*"

+### 1.2.
 Script takes as input: ###
-* one of TTI output .xml files that need to be placed in "TTI_XMLs" folder
+* One of TTI output .xml files from [Orlando Datastore](http://prod-orlandodatastore-vip.traffic.tt3.com:8080/ui/).
-* input.json, which is collection of info needed for ranking messages, e.g.:
+* Input.json, which is collection of info needed for ranking messages, e.g.:
     * current car position (ccp)
     * inner radius around ccp
     * outer radius around ccp
     * file name (with or without ".xml") of TTI file that needs to be processed
     * limit of messages in processed file
     * score dictionaries that hold condition and value that message should receive for it

-### 1.2.
-Script needs: ###
-* Python in at least 3.8 version (script written in [3.9.2](https://www.python.org/downloads/release/python-392/))
-* `git clone https://github.com/JakubGrzywala-TomTom/Incident_ranking_function`
-* `cd Incident_ranking_function`
-* pandas and geopy external libraries installed (both in requirements.txt) by `pip install -r requirements.txt`
-* **modification in xml standard library** (commenting out/removing two first lines in register_namespace function (line 1006 and 1007) in xml.etree.ElementTree) for ability to register xml namespaces called "ns*"
+>Both files need to be placed in one of "OUTPUT" subfolders.
+There can be many folders with different configurations, they can be named anyhow, but the name has to be indicated after "-f" flag during starting script:
+>
+>`py incident-ranking-function -f OUTPUT\<your-folder-name>`

 ### 1.3.
 Starting script (after setting up what it needs) ###
-* TTI output .xml file in "TTI_XMLs" folder
+* TTI output .xml and input.json configuration file in one of "OUTPUT" subfolder
-* .json configuration file (called as you like)
 * in command prompt (cmd/powershell) in project's root folder write
   * `.\Scripts\activate` to activate Python virtual environment with libraries and modifications described in 1.2.
   * `py incident_ranking_function.py -f <your_configuration_file>.json`